Wonders of the Salish Sea 2023 is now over. Visit this site in late fall for 2024 dates. Thank-you for your interest!

 April 24: 1.
 Kelp restoration.
 Christopher Neufeld, PhD

 2. Charismatic Cephalopods (Octopuses!) of the Salish Sea.
 Phoebe Churney

 Suggested registration fee is $25.00, or pay ‘what you can.’

 Recordings are made available in case you can’t attend the live sessions.

 Questions?
 Comments?
 You can reach us at email@example.com

-The Wonders of the Salish Sea is an environmental adult education program in Vancouver, BC designed to awaken a sense of wonder and foster a deep connection in the Salish Sea ecosystem, the place we call home.
+The Wonders of the Salish Sea is an environmental education program designed to awaken a sense of wonder and foster a deep connection in the Salish Sea ecosystem.

 The Salish Sea is one of the largest inland seas in the world.
 Discover the wonders of this uniquely biodiverse, yet fragile, marine ecosystem with the guidance of local marine scientists, naturalists, and environmentalists.

 Many thanks to Transition Salt Spring for hosting WSS 2023.

 Transition Salt Spring is committed to reducing Salt Spring Island’s emissions by 50% by 2030.